 The sites used in this water summary were carefully selected to show the response of streamflow and groundwater levels to precipitation.
 Ideally, these sites will show minimal effects from human influences.
 The streamflow and groundwater data are ranked in comparison to the historical record and summarized.
 Precipitation and reservoir data are also presented to give a more complete picture of the region’s water resources.

-In April, more than half of the monthly groundwater and streamflow gaging sites used to monitor the response of water resources to changes in climatic conditions in Maryland, Delaware, and the District of Columbia were in the normal range (between the 25th and 75th percentiles).
-Of the remaining sites, 38 percent of the groundwater levels and 27 percent of the streamflow gaging sites were below normal.
+Ninety-two percent of the October monthly groundwater levels and 97 percent of the monthly mean streamflow at sites used to monitor the response of water resources to changes in climatic conditions in Maryland, Delaware, and the District of Columbia were in the normal to above normal range (above the 25th percentile).

 *Note from the National Weather Service: September 2011 was the first month to incorporate the new 1981--2010 climate normals that were calculated by the National Climatic Data Center.
 The new normals replaced the 1971--2000 normals.